The following is an amalgam of actual discussions I’ve had with real people, both in person and online:

-“Well, nobody does, but I accepted the gift.”
+“Well, nobody does, but I chose to accept the gift.”

 I shook my head, wondering if he’d ever notice what he was saying.
-“So you do deserve it because you accepted the gift?”
+“So you do deserve it because you chose to accept the gift?”

 He seemed a little uneasy now, but stood his ground.
-“Well, no, I don’t deserve it, per se, but I get to have it, because I accepted it.”
+“Well, no, I don’t deserve it, per se, but I get to have it, because I chose to accept it.”

-“So accepting the gift doesn’t make you deserving of it, but not accepting the gift makes someone else not deserving of it?”
+“So choosing to accept the gift doesn’t make you deserving of it, but not choosing to accept the gift makes someone else not deserving of it?”

 “Right,” he said, not quite as confidently as he sounded moments ago.